 The offences specified in Schedule 2 are the offences for which an infringement notice may be given under section 31B of the Act.

-[Regulation 11 inserted in Gazette 9 Nov 2001 p.
+[Regulation 11 inserted: Gazette 9 Nov 2001 p.
 5925.]

 12. Prescribed modified penalties (s.
 31C)

 The modified penalty specified opposite an offence in Schedule 2 is the modified penalty for that offence for the purposes of section 31C(2) of the Act.